shakrmedia/gcs-signer/README.md

 ## Features

-* No additional gems required.
 * No network connection required to generate signed URL.
-* Can read JSON service_account credentials from environment variables.
+* Can read JSON service-account credentials from environment variables.
 So it can be used with [google-cloud-ruby](https://github.com/GoogleCloudPlatform/google-cloud-ruby) without additional configurations.

 ## Installation